josemandujano92/2d-pinball-game/README.md

 # 2d-pinball-game

 A minimal 2D pinball game built in Java.

 <img src="pinball_gp.png" width="400"/>

 ### Overview
-The player uses the flippers to hit the ball. \
+The ball spawns near the top.
+The player uses the flippers to hit the ball.
-The game ends when the ball falls below the bottom line.

 ### Project Structure
 * GameFrame.java: Sets up window size, close operation and adds the game panel.